 Finding the right type of carpet is an important aspect of finishing your home.
-Carpet makes a room cozy and comfortable, and even subtle carpeting helps create a room's personality.
+Carpet makes a room cozy and comfortable.
+Even subtle carpeting can help create a room's personality.
 Different types of carpet will serve different needs.
-This guide dives into all the factors you should consider when choosing carpet to fit your home.
+This guide covers the types of carpet.
+It includes all the factors you should consider when choosing carpet to fit your home.